 For existing plants, the Authority has set out the issue of a one-off contribution for upgrading costs.

 The amount varies based on when you upgrade: the sooner, the greater the incentive available from the CSEA fund for energy and environmental services.

 Specifically, the amount for existing systems is as follows

 There is no incentive available for new plants.

 The key aspect is monitoring of generation plants connected at MV, using a Centralised Plant Controller (CPC).

 A CPC is a device for taking direct measurements on the performance of plants, for communication to the distributor through protocol IEC 61850.
 It is therefore a monitoring system integrated with the production plant on which it is installed, according to the technical specifications set out in Annex O and T of Standard CEI 0-16.

 This data-acquisition system has also been developed with a view to future use as a single tool for communication with distributors and with Terna for the provision of grid services (UVAM, secondary frequency regulation, etc.).

 For these plants, the Authority has organised the issue of a one-off contribution for upgrading of plants by January 2024.
-Those that have not upgraded in the time frame set by the regulations will be considered non-compliant and will risk losing access to incentives that they are currently receiving.
+Those that will not have upgraded their plants, within the time frame set by the regulations will be considered non-compliant and will risk losing access to incentives that they are currently receiving.